Learn About Industrial Space Leases

 - Nature of Business Protection and Restrictions: Will there be any restrictions on the nature of the business you operate?
 For example, if you are planning to open an antique shop, are there any restrictions on what you can sell, or, if you sell an item, will the landlord allow other similar, competing businesses to open while you are a tenant?An example of why this is so important to ask and to get it in writing is if an existing tenant has a doll shop with protection to retail privileges in the lease, an antique shop may be prohibited from selling antique dolls because selling dolls would compete with an existing tenant's business.
 You want to make sure that your business has similar protections within the industrial complex.

-Addressing Build-Outs and Renovations of Industrial Spaces in Leases
+Addressing Build-Outs and Renovations

 Leases can be complicated, and if you are planning to take a space "as is" and make changes to it, be sure to address your planned changes plans in the lease.
 Questions to ask about renovations and building out spaces include: